Pylons/pylonsproject.org/README.md

 See [Issue #7](https://github.com/Pylons/pylonsproject.org/issues/7) for the proposed structure of this website.

+## Demo

+A demo is available [here](http://upcoming.pylonsproject.org/) until we deploy as the main site.

 ## Environment

 At the bare minimum you'll need the following for doing development: